datastaxdevs/workshop-streaming-game/README.md

 - at each such update, the client's game arena is adjusted (for all connected clients)

-What is really cool is that **you can give this URL to your friends** and have them enter your very own multiplayer game!
+What is really cool is that **you can give this URL to your friends** and have them enter your very own game!

 _Please do this and tell the world about how easy it is to build a multiplayer real-time game with Astra Streaming!_